 As part of Digital Day 2019, which took place on 3 September, the Academy of Journalism and Media (AJM) of the University of Neuchâtel, EPFL, Le Temps and RTS organized, with support from the IMI, a public event in Lausanne to discuss the relationship between the media and society in the digital age.

-This event brought together about a hundred media consumers, enthusiasts and experts who formed a diverse audience and explored the future of digital media with three main questions.
+This event brought together around 100 media consumers, enthusiasts and experts who formed a diverse audience and explored the future of digital media with three main questions.
 Who do you trust the most to stay informed, the media or your networks?
 What do you like or not like about the current work of the media on their new platforms?
 What should the media do to better meet your expectations?

 - 17h30: Registration